Environmental groups seek PFAS limits for groundwater

 The petition asks the DNR to restart the process for regulating PFOS and PFOA along with two other compounds addressed by the federal health guidelines: PFBX and GenX.

-A DNR spokesperson did not immediately respond to a request for comment on the petition Tuesday.
+A DNR spokesperson did not immediately respond to a request for comment on the petition.

-Any new regulations would require approval from the Natural Resources Board, which is likely to remain under conservative control for some time.
-Last month the state Supreme Court ruled that Fred Prehn, a Wausau dentist appointed by former Gov. Scott Walker, can remain on the board as long as Republicans who control the Senate refuse to confirm Democratic Gov. Tony Evers’ pick to replace him.
+Any new regulations would require approval from the Natural Resources Board, which is likely to remain under conservative control for the foreseeable future.
+Last month the state Supreme Court ruled that Fred Prehn, a Wausau dentist appointed by former Gov. Scott Walker, can remain on the board as long as Republicans who control the Senate refuse to confirm Gov. Tony Evers’ pick to replace him.

 MEA executive director Tony Wilkin Gibart noted those conservative members and industry lobbyists advocated for following the previous EPA health guidelines, which were 3.5 times higher than those recommended by the state.